Geographical Centralization Resilience in Ethereum's Block-Building Paradigms: Model

-Relative to the MSP setup, two aspects change: (i) block value is determined by relay bids rather than direct aggregation of signal sources, and (ii) block propagation originates from the selected relay's region rather than the proposer's.
+In the external block-building model, two aspects differ from the local block-building case: (i) block value is supplied directly by a block supplier rather than aggregated from multiple signal sources, and (ii) block propagation to attesters originates from the selected supplier's region rather than the proposer's.
+Consequently, the proposer's payoff depends on both its latency to the supplier and the supplier's latency to attesters.